Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 As we mentioned, codecs are an ever-changing technology, so the “recommended” codecs change relatively quickly.

 For now, we recommend that most broadcasters use the H.264 codec for video and the AAC codec for audio.
-These are the best streaming codec for both live and on-demand video content delivery.
+These are the best streaming codecs for live and on-demand video content delivery.

 Conclusion